paulscherrerinstitute/databuffer-ui/docs/src/reference/url_params_preselect.md

 # URL parameters for `/preselect`

-You can start databuffer UI with a preconfigured plot using the `/preselect` URL.
-You'll need to specify channels and other information in the [query string](https://en.wikipedia.org/wiki/Query_string).
+You can start _databuffer UI_ with a preconfigured plot using the `/preselect` URL.
+You'll need to specify all the configuration (i.e. which channels to plot and what time range) using the query string part of the URL.
+If you are not familiar with URL query strings and URL encoding values, you can read about it in the topic guide on [working with URL query strings](../topics/query_strings.md).

-**Note that values in the query string need to be URI encoded correctly!** See [working with query strings](../topics/query_strings.md) for details.

 Parameters are listed in alphabetical order.